leonardcyber/unofficialkyc-cli/README.md

    in a limited way, primarily for the sake of scaring off subpeonas and not actually by preventing surreptitous access.
-Because by definition a web application downloads a fresh set of code each time it runs, they can be sandboxed but not really "open source" without extraneous FSF-approved browser addons.
-Even if you audited the returned scripts to verify Protonmail wasn't sending the contents of your emails back today, that doesn't mean it won't the next time you visit the site.
-From a security perspective, there's not really a whole lot of difference between sending new, obfuscated, unreviewed javascript from Protonmail on each run and just downloading a binary when it comes to accessing your data on that site.
+Because by definition a web application downloads a fresh set of code each time it runs, they can be sandboxed, but not really "open sourced" without extraneous FSF-approved browser addons.
+From a security perspective, there's not really a whole lot of difference between sending new, obfuscated, unreviewed javascript from Protonmail on each run and a strong public promise to keep data secret.
-   Whereas, with a command line interface, the code can be GPLv3 licensed and put in a public repository, users can check out specific versions, and at least anticipate that someone would have said something if it curled your keys to a remote server.
+   With a command line interface, the code can be GPLv3 licensed and put in a public repository, users can check out specific versions, and at least anticipate that someone would have said something if it curled your keys to a remote server.
 It's not a perfect remedy, and introduces some new complications, but it's ultimately the better tradeoff given that we have sandboxing covered.